kisdma/leetcode-md-notebook/README.md

 ## Overview
 - Collects the current problem statement, glossary notes, test data, and submission history into a single Markdown report.
 - Builds a `.ipynb` notebook that includes a harness plus the latest code pulled from the editor, local storage, and recent submissions.
+- Captures runtime and memory histograms from the performance panels and adds a ready-to-plot cell to the notebook.
 - Records when a custom “Run” input is detected and displays a badge so you know it will be included.

 ## Getting Started